Radac

-Radavc (also known as Radac, or Kryedrin) is a village located in Pejë, Kosovo.
+Radac (also known as Radavc, or Kryedrin) is a village located in Pejë, Kosovo.

 History

 This village was likely inhabited since prehistoric times.
-A man's femur was reportedly discovered in the Radavc Cave.
+A man's femur was reportedly discovered in the Bukuroshja e Fjetur Cave.
 Due to its lack of written history, the majority of the village's history is known through tradition.

 Demographics

-The exact population of Radavc is unknown.
-All inhabitants of the village are ethnic Kosovar Albanians.
+According to the last official census of 2024, the population of Radac is 1,013.
+Nearly all the inhabitants are Albanians.

 Attractions

-Radavc has seen a considerable growth in tourism and tourist attractions since the turn of the century.
+Radac has seen a considerable growth in tourism and tourist attractions since the turn of the century.
 This is, in part, thanks to the opening of the resort at the White Drin Waterfall.
 There are also several other restaurants that take advantage of the village's natural scenery.
-The Radavc Cave is also open for tourism.
+The Bukuroshja e Fjetur Cave is also open for tourism.
 There is also a mill in the village that has been run by the Bërdynaj family, the largest family of the village, for at least 250 years.

 Geography

-Radavc is located about 4.6 km (2.9 mi) north of the city of Peja.
+Radac is located about 4.6 km (2.9 mi) north of the city of Peja.
 It is also about 5 km (3.1 mi) east of Kosovo's border with Montenegro.
 To the north and west of the village are the Accursed Mountains.
 The village is relatively hilly.

 Climate

-Radavc has a climate that is very typical for its surrounding areas.
-The winters are cold and harsh whereas the summers are hot and relatively humid.
-Due to its proximity to the Adriatic Sea, Radavc has mild Mediterranean influence during the summers.
-The village's coldest month is January and its hottest is July.
+Radac has a humid subtropical climate (Cfa).
+The winters are cold whereas the summers are hot and relatively humid.
+Due to its proximity to the Adriatic Sea, Radac has mild Mediterranean influence during the summers.
+The village's coldest month is February and its hottest is July.